The Info You’re After

 How long will this take to complete?

 If your diligent, not much longer than a typical Discovery 2 engine swap.
 We've found that it is easier to put an LS engine into a Discovery than a Rover V8 once the wiring is completed.
+We typically estimate 35-40 hours for a shop with experience with the kit.

 Will the stock transmission handle the power?

 The ZF 4HP24 was also used behind BMW V12 engines in the 1990s and are rated for approximately 335 ft-lbs of torque.
 The 4.8L and 5.3L LS engines without modification typically make between 270 and 335 ft-lbs.
 We recommend making sure your transmission is in good condition before beginning a swap and changing the transmission fluid frequently.
 While we have not experienced any transmission issues related to this swap in our testing, we cannot guarantee that your transmission will survive any power increase.
 There are several rebuilders who can build a 4HP24 to take significantly increased power.
+For more information see the LS Performance page.

 What about emissions?